signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 Actually, singletons are also "parametrized" by the EndpointDefinition itself and this raises a question about a singleton shared by 2 or more endpoints: somehow, the one who's in charge of its initialization "wins", the other ones have nothing to say about the properties/configuration of the service (necessarily stable because it's a singleton).
-This is problematic: we cannot trust the developer to ensure the coherency of different singleton initialization, it must be the same "by design", initialized by one and only one EndpointDefinition.
+This is problematic: we cannot trust the developer to ensure the coherency of different singleton initialization, it should be the same "by design", initialized by one and only one EndpointDefinition.
 Following this path leads to a simple conclusion: the "Global DI" is a container like the others, nothing makes it "special" or more "global" than any EndpointDefinition's container.
 However, if the "WebEndpointDefinition" exists, it is unfortunately not exactly the same as the other ones because its container is managed "above", by the application host